nwm8925-ux/mistcopy/README.md

 ---------------------------------

 1) Save the script.
-2) Open it and edit the “EDIT THESE” block:
+2) Open it (Python IDLE Editor is plenty) and edit the “EDIT THESE” block:

 API_HOST   = "https://api.ac2.mist.com"
 TOKEN_SRC  = "YOUR_SOURCE_TOKEN"